CrayonCustomers/google-cost-control/README.md

 ## Final Step
 - **Send JSON Key**: Securely send the generated service account JSON key to [Crayon FinOps Team](mailto:CloudCostControl@crayon.com).
+- **Organization ID**: The **Google Cloud Organization ID** is a 10-digit identifier for your Google Cloud organization.
+- **Project Name**: The **Project Name** refers to the Google Cloud project where Cloud Billing export to BigQuery is enabled.
+- **Cloud Billing Dataset ID**: The **Cloud Billing Dataset ID** is the name of the BigQuery dataset where Cloud Billing data is stored.
+In the BigQuery console, under the project that has Cloud Billing export enabled, you can find the dataset listed in the "Explorer" panel on the left-hand side.
+- **Table Name**: The **Table Name** refers to the specific table within the Cloud Billing dataset where the billing data is stored.
+After navigating to the Cloud Billing dataset in BigQuery, you will see a list of tables.
+The table storing the billing data will be listed there.

 ## Release Notes